 Through the Grenfell Recovery programme, the Council funds a range of providers to deliver targeted emotional health and wellbeing services in 17 schools and a range of community- and school-based settings in North Kensington.
 These are mostly local, grassroots providers who offer counselling, art and other therapeutic support, group activities, after-school and holiday places, practical support, and wider work to support the wellbeing of children in primary and secondary schools.

-At the beginning of 2021, we conducted a wide-ranging consultation and engagement exercise with families, schools, providers, residents and other partners to understand people’s views about existing services and ask for their ideas to shape future provision.
-We heard from 150 people, including children and young people who shared their views in various ways.
+In 2021, we conducted a wide-ranging consultation and engagement exercise and heard the views of 150 people, including children and young people, their families, schools, existing support providers and other community organisations, who all shared their views in various ways.
 You can read the consultation findings via our consultation portal.

 Catholic Children’s Society

 Specialist early intervention counselling/therapy during which they also work with parents and carers to provide effective and insightful support to children.
 To learn more please email firstname.lastname@example.org or call 0208 969 5305

 Emotional and practical support for boys and young men.
 They focus on work with boys and men who face structural discrimination and disadvantage, including of race, income, and community.
 To learn more please email email@example.com or call 0207 237 5353

 One-to-one and group counselling for pupils, parents and school staff, focusing on the promotion of positive wellbeing, and enabling children to focus on learning.
 They have a range of bespoke programmes delivered in schools.
 To learn more about what is being delivered in your child’s school, please visit their website or call 0207 923 5500.